francoiskroll/frameshiftShiny/README.md

 # frameshiftShiny
-Shiny app demonstrating the knockout by frameshift model
+Shiny app demonstrating the knockout by frameshift model.

 Available at: